Muralidhar3/Vending_Machine/Hands-on lab/HOL step-by-step - Intelligent vending machines.md

     rxSetComputeContext(sparkCluster)
     ```

-7. In Visual Studio, open `TrainModel.r`, and copy the entire script
+7. In Visual Studio, open `TrainModel.r`, and copy the entire script.

-8. Paste the script in the R shell, and press ENTER (you may need to press ENTER a few times until you get to the last line of the script)
+8. Paste the script in the R shell, and press ENTER (you may need to press ENTER a few times until you get to the last line of the script).

 9. When the script has finished executing, type the following: